Shotcut

 operating as intended with MLT.
 If you are manually authoring XML,

-• Sometimes a MLT plugin may fail to load due to a missing or
+then you can add any filter you want. - Sometimes a MLT plugin may fail to load due to a missing or

 incompatible library.
 Shotcut downloads provide all dependencies for